ryanoglesby08/javascript-workshop/code/3/share/guide.md

   `$ npm run build`

+  [DO] Open the index.js and TweetBox.js files in the "dist" folder and see the syntax that Babel output.
+This is optimized JavaScript.

-  You can run any configured script in your package.json with `npm run <command>`.
+  Note: You can run any configured script in your package.json with `npm run <command>`.
   Also, `npm run` will list out all the available scripts, including ones that come with npm.